FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/blog/announcing-the-filecoin-network-v27-golden-week-upgrade.md

 updated-on: 2025-09-25T13:30:00.000Z
 published-on: 2025-09-25T13:30:00.000Z
 category: ecosystem
-description: "The Filecoin network successfully completed the Golden Week upgrade (Network v27) on September 24 at epoch 5348280, delivering protocol cleanups and enhancements."
+description: The Filecoin network successfully completed the Golden Week upgrade (Network v27) on September 24 at epoch 5348280, delivering protocol cleanups and enhancements.
+image:
+  src: /assets/images/nv27.webp
 seo:
+  description:
-  description: "The Filecoin network successfully completed the Golden Week
-    upgrade (Network v27) on September 24 at epoch 5348280, delivering protocol cleanups and enhancements."
+    The Filecoin network successfully completed the Golden Week upgrade (Network v27) on September 24 at epoch 5348280, delivering protocol cleanups and enhancements.
 ---

 The Filecoin network successfully completed the Golden Week upgrade (Network v27) at epoch 5348280 on September 24, 2025 at 23:00 UTC.
 This upgrade delivered protocol cleanups and enhancements, including cryptographic precompiles for the Filecoin Ethereum Virtual Machine (FEVM), smart contract notifications for Direct Data Onboarding, Fast Finality on Filecoin (F3)-compatible snapshot formatting, and a new deposit requirement for storage provider (SP) creation.
 All Filecoin implementations — Lotus, Forest, Venus, Curio, and Boost — shipped releases to ensure network compatibility ahead of activation.